cylynx/motif.gl/.github/PULL_REQUEST_TEMPLATE.md

 Describe the proposed change introduced, remove where unapplicable.

-### Bug Fixed

-Describe the bug fixes introduced.

-Example:

-1. Fix button not disable while field is empty.
-2. Implement exception handling on specific process to handle runtime errors.

-### Features

-Describe the chracteristics of the new feature introduced.

-Example:

-1. Left Click on Nodes should display tooltip in the canvas based on the position of mouse pointer.
-2. The tooltip should display the node's metadata based on the Node Selection's preferences.

-### Enhancement

-Describe the enhancement introduced.

-Example:

-1. Upgrade specific npm version from 3.0x to 4.0x.
-2. Remove unnecessary heavy computation from several processes.
-3. Add validations on various inputs to prevent unexpected output.
-4. Improve test executions by modify specific option configuration file.

 ## Detailed Description

 Provide a detailed description or motivation on the proposed changes, how does the introduce changes able to